nronzel/TinyJiggle/README.md

 - Connect to the device in the Arduino IDE
 - Ensure the Mouse library is installed
   - Tools > Manage Libraries
-  - Search for "Mouse" and install the library called "Mouse" by Arudino
+  - Search for "Mouse" and install the library called "Mouse" by Arduino
   - Install latest version
 - Open the sketch (or paste the code if you just copied it) and upload it to the device

-Once the sketch has been uploaded you can plug the device into whatever computer you'd like to use the jiggler on.
+Once the sketch has been uploaded you can plug the device into whatever computer you'd like to use the jiggler on and it should just work.